A deadly storm that spawned 2 tornadoes now threatens millions with flooding, heavy snow and ice

 Another twister caused major damage in Mississippi, the Jasper County Sheriff's Department posted on Facebook.

-Tornado watches continue Thursday in parts of the Florida Panhandle, Alabama and Georgia, including the Atlanta metro area.
+Tornado watches continue Thursday in parts of the Florida Panhandle, Alabama and Georgia.

+At the world's busiest airport, Hartsfield-Jackson Atlanta International Airport, severe weather is causing widespread delays.

+For departing flights, gate holds and taxi delays are up to 1 hour and 30 minutes 'and increasing,' said the Federal Aviation Administration's Air Traffic Control System Command Center.

 This nasty mix of winter weather is caused by a storm that's engulfing much of the eastern United States.